strg-at/behave.tracking-client-lib/README.md

 ESLint configuration is available using `eslint:recommended`.
 New files should include `/* eslint-env browser */` in the first line.

 ESLint should be set up properly in your IDE or editor, also make sure to use the local installation.
-You can also call the linter from the shell via npm script:
+You can also call the linter from the shell via make script:

 ```
-$ npm run lint
+$ make lint
 ```

 ## API